ktychn/cse15l-lab-reports/Report1.md

 * Path to a directory:
 ![Image](lsDir.png)
 The working directory was /lecture1 when the command was run.
 The output printed out the contents of the input directory, which was the /messages folder.
-This was successful since the /messages folder is within the the working directory, /lecture1, so the program could locate the directory and print its contents successfully.
+Since the working directory was /lecture1, the input path corresponded to /home/lecture1/messages, and the contents of the /messages directory could be printed successfully.
 This output is not an error, since every file in the /messages folder was correctly printed as expected when the `ls` command was run.

 * Path to a file: